Audit Committee Charter

-- Include in the Company’s proxy statement the Report of the Audit Committee, as required by the SEC, that based on the review and discussion of the audited financial statements with management and the independent auditor, the Audit Committee recommended to the Board that the audited financial statements be included in the Company’s Annual Report on Form 10-K for filing with the Commission.
+- Include in the Company’s proxy statement the Report of the Audit Committee, as required by the SEC, that based on the review and discussion of the audited financial statements with management and the independent auditor, the Committee recommended to the Board that the audited financial statements be included in the Company’s Annual Report on Form 10-K for filing with the Commission.
 In addition, the report must state whether:

-- the Audit Committee discussed with the independent auditor those matters required to be discussed by PCAOB Auditing Standard No. 1301 (Communications with Audit Committees);
+- the Committee discussed with the independent auditor those matters required to be discussed by PCAOB Auditing Standard No. 1301 (Communications with Audit Committees);

-- the Audit Committee has received from the outside auditor certain disclosures regarding the auditor’s independence required by PCAOB Rule 3526;
+- the Committee has received from the outside auditor certain disclosures regarding the auditor’s independence required by PCAOB Rule 3526;

-- the Board has adopted a written Charter for the Audit Committee (the Company’s proxy disclosure must state whether the current Audit Committee Charter is available on the Company’s website.
+- the Board has adopted a written Charter for the Committee (the Company’s proxy disclosure must state whether the current Audit Committee Charter is available on the Company’s website);

-- the Audit Committee members are “independent” as defined by Nasdaq, SOX Section 301, and Exchange Act Rule 10A-3(b)(1) requirements; and
+- the Committee members are “independent” as defined by Nasdaq, SOX Section 301, and Exchange Act Rule 10A-3(b)(1) requirements; and

 - the report may also address such other matters as the Committee considers appropriate.

-- On a regular basis, review and discuss with management the Company’s Enterprise Risk Management Program, including management’s risk assessment and risk management guidelines and processes, including policies to govern the processes.
-The Committee shall discuss the Company’s major financial risk exposures and the steps management has taken to monitor and control such exposures.
-The Committee shall also discuss cybersecurity risk and risk management at least annually with the Company’s Information Technology and Internal Audit groups.
+- The Committee shall discuss the Company’s major strategic and financial risk exposures and the steps management has taken to monitor and control such exposures.
+The Committee shall also discuss cybersecurity risk and risk management at least biannually with the Company’s Information Technology and Internal Audit groups.